by Alicia Smyth

 - It is okay to have multiple mentors – consider your Personal Board of Directors

-- Mentoring is a give and take relationship; make sure you are giving back whenever possible
+- Mentoring is a give and take relationship; make sure you are giving back whenever possible (handwritten thank you notes, pay the tab for coffee, etc.)

 - Not every mentoring relationship is a good fit; some may run their course or end abruptly